-Hematuria does not necessarily mean there is a medical condition.
+Hematuria does not necessarily indicate an underlying medical abnormality.
 It may be caused by routine activities such as vigorous exercise.
 However, because it can sometimes indicate a serious condition or disease, your doctor will usually evaluate the cause of hematuria.

 Hematuria may be evaluated by one or more of the following imaging examinations: